Mary Beth Doyle Park

 Active Adopters

-The Ann Arbor-Saline Target has been an adopter of Mary Beth Doyle Park since spring 2021.
-This group holds several volunteer events each year to remove litter and help in the park's rain gardens.
+Amcor has been an adopter of Mary Beth Doyle Park since early 2023.
+This group holds several volunteer events each year to remove litter and help around the park.
+In fall 2023 they placed mulch and protectors around trees that were getting damaged and struggling to grow.
 We love having a dedicated group to provide the extra TLC and stewardship that makes the park even more beautiful and inviting for all!
 Contact Adopt-a-Park if you would like to learn more about volunteer activities in Mary Beth Doyle Park and to learn about how you can be involved.

 Volunteer